UPB-SysSec/upb-syssec.github.io/_posts/2025-02-14-zotero-overleaf-integration.md

 We want to avoid this, its manual work after all, and automation is always worth it.
 [Right?](https://xkcd.com/1205/) [Right??](https://xkcd.com/1319/)<d-footnote>One could argue that with our proxy the main effort of the automation is already done.</d-footnote>

 <!-- alternatives to what?
 I assume alternatives to a manual import? -->
-Alternatives are:
+Alternatives to a manual import, anytime the references change, are

 - using the Overleaf Zotero integration,
 - using the Overleaf Git integration, or
 - exposing the `.bib` file via a public URL and including it as a file in Overleaf.<d-footnote>When adding files in Overleaf you can also add them from external URLs.
-If you want to refresh the content, Overleaf provides you with a “Refresh” button.</d-footnote>
+If you want to update the content, Overleaf provides you with a “Refresh” button.</d-footnote>

 The Overleaf Zotero and Git integrations are only available for premium users, so it is not an option for everyone.
 Additionally, with the Zotero integration only the premium user can refresh the collection, and you cannot select specific sub-collections of your Zotero library.